Brady-Beecham/Capstone-Team-PowerHouse/Reports/Experimentation.md

    - LMIC library: https://github.com/mcci-catena/arduino-lmic

 #### C7
 The system shall be able to communicate effectively over a distance of 915 meters or 1 kilometer in order to scale over all of campus.
 This is the approximate distance from Brown Hall to the far edge of Purple Lot.
 This was determined to be the farthest point on campus from Brown Hall using Google Maps.
 This distance must be achieved even when the signal has to pass through several layers of material.
-**Update:** Additionally, for a region-based, multi-gateway approach, a range of approximately 354 meters is needed.
+Additionally, for a region-based, multi-gateway approach, a range of approximately 354 meters is needed.
 The reasoning for this has been explained in the "Purpose of the Experiment" section.
    - The subsystem fails to meet this constraint.
 The range of the previous LoRa physical layer protocol achieved in January (500-520 meters) was unable to be replicated.
 A maximum range of only 65 meters was achieved with LoRaWAN.

 #### C8